diffix/dashboards/docs/en/operation.md

 ![](images/analyze_options.png#480)

 Select `New SQL query` to start writing a SQL query.
-Select `Example SQL queries` to see some sample queries and chart that are automatically built for you (this might take a while on first run).
+Select `Example SQL queries` to see some sample queries and charts that are automatically built for you (this might take a while on first run).
 You can use Metabase to modify and extend the examples.